coder/docs/admin/devurls.md

           servicePort: 8080
 ```

+***Note:*** As of the 1.26.0 release, you can set a constant suffix for all dev URLs (e.g., `*-suffix.coder.io`).
+This feature helps organizations that may encure expense and delay in creating multiple wildcard DNS records.

 ### Step 2: Modify the wildcard DNS record

 The final step to enabling dev URLs is to update your wildcard DNS record.
 Get